Ayms/node-Tor/README.md

 ####But the most challenging goals are to put the OP and the OR inside the browsers.

-####It's done for the OP : 9th February 2012's first successfull complete communication from the browser with the js OP totally inside the browser, see the results [First loading - in black the OR,in white the OP inside the browser with web console messages] (http://www.ianonym.com/img/first_browser_page3.jpg)
+####It's done for the OP : 9th February 2012's first successfull complete communication from the browser with the js OP totally inside the browser, see the results [First loading - in black the OR, in white the OP inside the browser with web console messages] (http://www.ianonym.com/img/first_browser_page3.jpg)

-It's already quite fast while no optimization efforts have been made.
+####It's already quite fast while no optimization efforts have been made.

 Now we can envision the OR inside the browsers too.